-- Minimum Lot Size Nonconforming Existing Small Lot Any undeveloped lot in existence on or before the date of adoption of this ordinance may be developed for the Permitted or Conditional Uses listed for the District in which it is located and in compliance with all regulations for that District, even though not conforming to minimum lot size requirements for that District, provided: - a) The lot was legally created. - b) The lot has, or will have, a water supply system and wastewater system that comply with the Wastewater System and Potable Water Supply Rules currently in effect. - c) The lot is not less than one-eighth (1/8) acre in area with a minimum width or depth dimension of forty (40) feet as defined in the property deed.
-In the event there is a question as to property boundary and whether a property satisfies these criteria, the applicant may be required to submit a survey of the lot by a Vermont licensed surveyor, and shall have said surveyor pin the lot. - 2) Reduction of Setback Nonconforming Existing Small Lot Development of Nonconforming Existing Small Lots meeting the criteria of Section 431 (C) above shall be eligible for reduced setback requirements as follows: - a) The percentage by which the setback is reduced from the minimum setback required shall not exceed the percentage by which the lot size is less than the minimum lot size.
-For example, if the lot area is 77% of the minimum lot size, the required setback(s) shall be at least 77% of the minimum setback. - b) Except in the Historic Design Review District that allows a zero (0) setback, under no circumstances shall any setbacks be less than 10 feet from abutting property lines or 20 feet from the public road limits. - 3) Merger of Nonconforming Existing Small Lots It is the express intent of this ordinance that existing small lots, which subsequently come under common ownership with one or more contiguous lots, shall not be deemed merged and may be separately developed or conveyed.
+1. Minimum Lot Size - Nonconforming Existing Small Lot

+Any undeveloped lot in existence on or before the date of adoption of this Ordinance may be developed for the Permitted or Conditional Uses listed for the District in which it is located and in compliance with all regulations for that District, even though not conforming to minimum lot size requirements for that District, provided:

+a.
+The lot was legally created.

+b.
+The lot has, or will have, a water supply system and wastewater system that comply with the Wastewater System and Potable Water Supply Rules currently in effect.

+c.
+The lot is not less than one-eighth (1/8) acre in area with a minimum width or depth dimension of forty (40) feet as defined in the property deed, except if the lot is served by and able to connect to municipal sewer and water service.
+In the event there is a question as to property boundary and whether a property satisfies these criteria, the applicant may be required to submit a survey of the lot by a Vermont licensed surveyor, and shall have said surveyor pin the lot.

+2. Reduction of Setback - Nonconforming Existing Small Lot

+Development of Nonconforming Existing Small Lots meeting the criteria of § 431 (C) above shall be eligible for reduced setback requirements as follows:

+a.
+The percentage by which the setback is reduced from the minimum setback required shall not exceed the percentage by which the lot size is less than the minimum lot size.
+For example, if the lot area is 77% of the minimum lot size, the required setback(s) shall be at least 77% of the minimum setback.b.
+Except in the Historic Design Review District that allows a zero (0) setback, under no circumstances shall any setbacks be less than 10 feet from abutting property lines or 20 feet from the Public Road limits.

+3. Merger of Nonconforming Existing Small Lots

+It is the express intent of this Ordinance that existing small lots, which subsequently come under common ownership with one or more contiguous lots, shall not be deemed merged and may be separately developed or conveyed.

-Section 432: Changes in Ownership -Legal Nonconforming Structures, Lots, or Uses
+Section 432: Changes in Ownership - Legal Nonconforming Structures, Lots, or Uses

-A nonconforming structure, lot, or use that changes ownership will have the legal nonconforming status pass to the new owner, as a "Grandfathered" nonconforming structure, lot or use.

-All "Grandfathered" nonconformities of properties changing ownership will be subject to all of the provisions of nonconforming structures, lots, and uses as defined in Sections 430 & 431.
+A Nonconforming Structure, Lot, or Use that changes ownership will have the legal nonconforming status pass to the new owner, as a "Legacy" nonconforming Structure, Lot or Use.
+All "Legacy" nonconformities of properties changing ownership will be subject to all of the provisions of Nonconforming Structures, Lots, and Uses as defined in §§ 430 and 431.